What Is Life Like in Toronto Compared to Montreal for Iranians and Middle Easterners?

 Start planning 3–6 months ahead.
 Here's what to handle:

-Health insurance.
-Switch from RAMQ (Quebec) to OHIP (Ontario).
-There can be a waiting period, so plan for continuous coverage (for example, through private insurance) during the transition.
+- Health insurance.
+Switch from RAMQ (Quebec) to OHIP (Ontario Health Insurance Plan).
+There can be a waiting period, so plan for continuous coverage through private insurance during the transition.

 If your move involves changing your immigration pathway or status, check current processing times so you know what to expect.

-Can I move to Toronto right after getting PR through a Quebec program?
+Can I move to Toronto right after getting permanent residence (PR) through a Quebec program?

 Legally, yes.
 You have mobility rights as a permanent resident.
 But immigration authorities expect you to establish yourself in Quebec first.
 Moving immediately looks like you never intended to stay, which can create problems at citizenship.
 Many experts suggest waiting 1–2 years.